SebastianKarlsmose/dk1-electricity-analysis/README.md

 # DK1 Electricity Prices and Load Analysis for 2025

-With this project I aim to clean and align public data from the Danish DK1 market.
-Furthermore, I try to make a few simple, yet relevant plots showing trends in the electricity market.
+In this project I aim to analyze electricity prices and load for the Danish DK1 market of 2025.
+The goal is to clean, align and model the data to show basic intraday as well as seasonal patterns in the market

 # --- Objective ---
 - Clean and align price data to align with load data prior to analysis